by Candice Neu & Tino Duvick

-Mateo: (16).
-African American.
-Transgender male.
-The child of the famous director.
+Mateo: The child of the famous director.
 Enjoys all the luxuries of film life and aims to be a broadway star.
 Lives his life loud and proud.
 Has some conflict with people who “hide in closets”.

-Jacklyn: (16).
-Russian American.
-Female.
-The child of a famous international actress.
+Jacklyn: The child of a famous international actress.
 Doesn’t want anyone to know who she is, so she uses a stage name at school.
-She is very flirty and a bit promiscuous. *May or may not have an accent*
+She is very flirty and a bit promiscuous.

 Joey.
-Male.
-15. Homeschooled child of the DP.
+Homeschooled child of the DP.
 A bit socially awkward.
 His mother is loud and domineering and he is quiet and meek.
 He wants to be more confident.
-Romantic interest in Jaclyn.

 Esther.
-(15).
-Female.
-Sister of Erik.
-Child of the Costumer Designer: More mature than the other kids, Esther has a lot of wisdom.
-Some of that comes from a hard past that she doesn't often talk about.
+Sister of Zayne.
+Child of the Script Supervisor: More mature than the other kids, Esther has a lot of wisdom.
 She is often a beacon of hope and the go-to for advice around the studio.
 She is loyal and a good friend and often plays the mediator in intense situations.

-Erik.
-(14).
-Male.
+Zayne.
 Brother of Ester.
-Child of the Costume Designer: fashion obsessed, a bit snobby but keen eye for design.
+Child of the Script Supervisor; fashion obsessed, a bit snobby but keen eye for design.
 He is flamboyant and snarky, and with a secret he doesn’t want anyone to know.

-Chad.
+Julian.
 (17).
-Male.
-Child of the sound designer-- a bit narcissistic.
+Child of the producer-- a bit narcissistic.
 He is sick of moving around and REALLY upset about having to leave his old school with just one year before graduation.
 He mopes around the studio and basically hates everyone and occasionally plots their demise.

 Sarah.
-Female.
-(12).
 Child of the editor--Introverted and cynical.
-In an odd turn of events, she becomes Chad's sidekick and on the rare occasions they decide to be social (or are forced to by their parents) they team up to play pranks on and sabotage the other kids.
+In an odd turn of events, she becomes Julian's sidekick and on the rare occasions they decide to be social (or are forced to by their parents) they team up to play pranks on and sabotage the other kids.

 Isaiah.
 (14).
 Child of the locations scout.
 Has asperger's.
 Terrified about trespassing and not having permits.
 HATES when the other kids ask him to dig into his dad’s files for locations.
 Does it begrudgingly.